vadimtsushko/objectory/doc/quick_tour.md

 `ObjectoryQueryBuilder` extends mongo\_dart `SelectorBuilder` and provides a fluent API to build valid MongoDB queries.
 In objectory as in mongo\_dart, a query builder object usually created by top level getter `where`.

-To print all articles having comments in 2011 year and later with word "new" in their titles:
+To print all articles having comments in year _2011 and later_ with word _new_ in their titles:

 ``` dart
 initDomainModel().then((_) {